Verified compilation of space-efficient reversible circuits

 Theorem~\ref{thm:sim} lifts properties about interpretations to properties of evaluation over those abstract machines -- in particular, we only need to establish that \emph{assignment} is correct for an interpretation to establish correctness of the corresponding evaluator/compiler.
-In practice this significantly reduces boilerplate proof code, which is useful as \fstar currently has limited support for automated induction.
+In practice we found this significantly reduces boilerplate proof code that is otherwise currently necessary in \fstar due to a lack of automated induction.